 The Strategic Radiology Patient Safety Organization (PSO) was listed by the Secretary of the Department of Health and Human Services and the Agency for Healthcare Research & Quality (AHRQ) on June 19, 2013, making it the first radiology-specific PSO in the United States

-The Patient Safety Organization has afforded Strategic Radiology’s member practices an unprecedented opportunity to collaborate with our peers to improve clinical quality and patient safety.
+The Patient Safety Organization has afforded Strategic Radiology’s member practices an unprecedented opportunity to collaborate with their peers to improve patient safety.
 Patients served by all of our member practices are the beneficiaries.

 WHAT IS A PSO?